Apostolos Doxiadis

-Apostolos K. Doxiadis (/dɒksiˈædɪs/; Απόστολος Κ. Δοξιάδης /el/; born 1953) is a Greek writer.
+Apostolos Doxiadis (/dɒksiˈædɪs/; Απόστολος Δοξιάδης /el/; born 1953) is a Greek writer.
 He is best known for his international bestsellers Uncle Petros and Goldbach's Conjecture (2000) and Logicomix (2009).
+Most of Doxiadis’ writing in recent decades has been fiction and essays, but he has also written for the theatre and composed librettos for musicals.
+In the past, he had also worked as a director in theatre and film.

 Early life

 Doxiadis was born in Australia, where his father, the architect Constantinos Apostolou Doxiadis was working.
 Soon after his birth, the family returned to Athens in Greece, where Doxiadis grew up.
 Though his earliest interests were in poetry, fiction and the theatre, an intense interest in mathematics led Doxiadis to leave school at age fifteen, to attend Columbia University, in New York, from which he obtained a bachelor's degree in mathematics.
 He then attended the École Pratique des Hautes Études in Paris from which he got a master's degree, with a thesis on the mathematical modelling of the nervous system.
-His father's death and family reasons made him return to Greece in 1975, interrupting his graduate studies.
-In Greece, although involved for some years with the computer software industry, Doxiadis returned to his childhood and adolescence loves of theatre and the cinema, before becoming a full-time writer.
+Before his father's death from ALS in 1975, the resulting family needs made him return to Greece, interrupting his graduate studies.
+Soon after addressing the needs, Doxiadis gave all his time to his artistic work.